onbloc/adena-wallet/FIREFOX.md

 ## Known limitations on Firefox

-- **Ledger hardware wallets are unavailable.** Firefox implements neither WebHID nor WebUSB, which the Ledger transport requires.
+- **Ledger hardware wallets are unavailable.** Firefox implements neither WebHID nor WebUSB, which the Ledger transport requires, so the "Hardware Wallets" entry on the add-wallet landing screen is disabled there and says why (Chrome keeps it enabled).
   All other wallet features (seed/Google accounts, dApp connect, signing, sessions, transfers) use standard extension APIs.
 - `web-ext lint` reports two `FILE_TOO_LARGE` errors because `popup.js` / `web.js`
   exceed the linter's JS parser size limit.
 This only stops the linter from reading